Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 # Introduction

-This article reviews the concept of a vector and its job formats.
+This article reviews the concept of a vector and its formats.

-The unique features of vector mathematics implementation of this module are:
+The unique features of this implementation of vector mathematics are:

 - Cleanliness: The module does not inject methods, does not contaminate or alter the standard interface.
-- Vector: is a regular array or typed buffer.
+- Regular array or typed buffer could be interpreted as a vector.
 - The module uses the principles of functional programming.
-  - The vector is not an object and has no fields "x", "y", "z".
+  - The vector is not an object, but abstraction.
+  - Implementation of vectors have no fields "x", "y", "z".
-  - All mathematical functions have an implementation that accepts vectors as arguments rather than contexts.
+  - All mathematical functions have an implementation that expects vectors in arguments rather than in the context.
   - The adapter is a nonmutable object.
-- The readability and conciseness of the code are as important as its speed.
+- The readability and conciseness of the code which uses the module are as performance of the module.
-- It has high flexibility due to the ability to initialize the vector by the adapter.
+- It's highly flexible thanks to the ability to specify vector with help of adapter.
-- It implements the same interface for different data types and formats of it initializing.
-The code written for the adapter does not differ from the code written for the array.
+- It implements the same interface for different data types and formats of specifying.
+The code written for the adapter looks the same as the code written for the array.
+- You can write and use your own implementation of vector adapter.
 - The module has good test coverage and documentation.
-- Under NodeJS, it uses an optional connection to native implementation of [BLAS-like](https://github.com/flame/blis) libraries (not ready).
+- Under NodeJS, it uses an optional binding to native implementation of [BLAS-like](https://github.com/flame/blis) libraries ( not ready ).
-- Optimized build has high performance (not ready).
+- Optimized build has high performance ( not ready ).

-### The concept vector
+### Concepts of vector and vector adapter

 The vector in this module means an ordered set of scalars.

+Vector adapter is an abstraction, a kind of link that defines how to interpret data as the vector.

-### The formats of vector declaration
+### The formats of vector specifying

-The vector can be specified by
+The vector can be defined by

 - an array ( Array )
 - a typed buffer ( BufferTyped )